 E. Allowable Expenses and Privileges

-1. Allowable Expenses: Allowable expenses for the training of employees include tuition and required educational fees.
+1. Allowable Expenses: Allowable expenses for the training of employees include tuition and required educational fees, including for nontraditional training such as online courses or courses not credited towards a degree.
+For employees seeking reimbursement for training or education offered by a public or private institution of higher education, the university will only reimburse expenses for a program course successfully completed at an accredited institution of higher education.
 The cost of a course taken to prepare for a certifying examination (such as a CPA exam), and the cost of the certifying examination itself, are both considered to be allowable expenses.
 Reimbursement is limited to a rate not to exceed that charged by a state university in the Houston metropolitan area.
 Further detail can be found in the Reimbursement Guide.
 Tuition initially paid by a scholarship, grant or other third party is not reimbursable.
 Executive degree programs, such as an EMBA, will only be reimbursed at a level equivalent to the standard degree program, i.e., MBA.